-During the year, the Bank (including the defunct Finbank) contravened the following sections of the provision of the Banks and Other Financial Institutions Act and relevant CBN circulars and was penalised as follow:
+During the year, the Bank (including the defunct FinBank) contravened the following sections of the provision of the Banks and Other Financial Institutions Act and relevant CBN circulars, and was penalised as follows:

-Section Nature No of times Penalties Memorandum of the CBN Foreign Exchange Manual, 2006.
-The Bank failed to return to the CBN unutilized WDAS funds 1 2,000 Memorandum of the CBN Foreign Exchange Manual, 2006.
-Remittance of WDAS funds as consultancy fees without a License agreement and confirmation of reasonableness of fees by NOTAP 1 2,000 Memorandum 10(5)(iv) of the CBN Foreign Exchange Manual, 2006.
-The Bank failed to report to the CBN, some oil and gas customer who defaulted in the submission of product certification report (PCR) and single good declaration (SGD) form 1 2,000 Memorandum of the CBN Foreign Exchange Manual, 2006.
+Section Nature Number of times Penalties Memorandum of the CBN Foreign Exchange Manual, 2006.
+The Bank failed to return to the CBN unutilised WDAS funds 1 2,000 Memorandum of the CBN Foreign Exchange Manual, 2006.
+Remittance of WDAS funds as consultancy fees without a license agreement and confirmation of reasonableness of fees by NOTAP 1 2,000 Memorandum 10(5)(iv) of the CBN Foreign Exchange Manual, 2006.
+The Bank failed to report to the CBN an oil and gas customer who defaulted in the submission of the product certification report (PCR) and single good declaration (SGD) form 1 2,000 Memorandum of the CBN Foreign Exchange Manual, 2006.
 The Bank makes use of WDAS instead of interbank funds to liquidate a customer facility.
 1 2,000

-All the penalties totalling N8million were paid during the year.
+All the penalties totalling ₩8 million were paid during the year.